-cust come that is in the customer's name or that the as ownership rights to is counted as income to the This is used only when the customer is not eligible ne community property calculation.
+Only the income that is in the customer's name or that the customer has ownership rights to is counted as income to the customer.
+NOTE This is used only when the customer is not eligible using the community property calculation.